google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

    :align: center

-This is an example of a positive skew, since, while most of the data lies in the interval between 0 and 1.5, there are values in the dataset that are much higher (but none that are below 0).
-This large group of values above the mean is called a **right tail**, and as such a positive skew is often called a **right skew**.
+While most of the data lies in the interval between 0 and 1.5, there are values in the dataset that are much higher (but none that are below 0).
+Thus, this is an example of a positive skew.
-(An example of a real dataset that might look like the histogram above is :ref:`outlined below<outliers_and_skew_income>`.)
-Similarly, a dataset with a negative skew looks like a mirror image of the histogram above, with a **left tail** and a **left skew**.
+An example of a real dataset that might look like the histogram above is :ref:`outlined below<outliers_and_skew_income>`.

 .. shortanswer:: variables_with_right_skew